What You’ll Learn 📊

 File name conventions

-To include the high-speed video in DewesoftX, there are only a few steps necessary:
+To include a high-speed video in DewesoftX, only a few steps are required:

 After the acquisition of video file and the DewesoftX measurement data, please copy *.avi high-speed camera file to the directory (via Windows Explorer) where the Dewesoft X data to be synchronized is located.